ajarara/jarmac.org/content/time-machine.md

 ### Douglas Adams would be proud.

 Time Machine is a proprietary backup program that provides a great interface to a rather expensive physical backup solution.
 It is installed by default on recent-ish[^1] versions of macOS.
+Even though the interface is proprietary, the backend is free, open source software.

 [^1]: Anything beyond 10.5 Leopard

-After some investigation I found that even though the interface is proprietary, the backend is free, open source software.
 All it takes is someone to glue the code together, and a machine with enough disk space:

 ![3asirah is a small village in Palestine, named for its olive oil industry](/images/time-machine.png)

-I've done this before using Docker, which had its issues, but they weren't Docker-specific:
+I did this before using Docker.
+I don't think Docker, or any container tech, is right for this.

-I had to make sure both Docker and users had permission to read, write, execute their stuff.
+In Docker's case, I had to make sure both it and users had permission to read, write, and execute their stuff.
 User GIDs needed to be consistent across the host and across the container.
-Avahi loses its functionality when put in a container unless you have a _very_ creative networking setup. [^2]
+Further, Avahi loses its functionality when put in a container unless you have a _very_ creative networking setup. [^2]

 [^2]: I suppose it is possible if you bridged your interface and the Docker bridge (or veth, whatever you're using).
 This would mean exposing _every_ Docker service to your LAN, as that is what is needed to get broadcast packets to work.

 Since we need to break the file system and network encapsulation layers anyway, putting this service in a container makes little sense.
 Especially since the Nix packaging system is so good at handling the dependency problem.

 The config is short, readable, and all in one file.
 If you're running NixOS, all you have to do is import the below to get one (changing relevant details like user, directory, allowed hosts, etc.).